2025 π Day latest news buy art

 Congratulations!
 Use it well.

-Our records show that you have already received an answer of NO, which is 3.1 days old.
+Our records show that you have already received an answer of YES, which is 2.2 days old.

 This answer is stale — answers are good for only 5 minutes.